anki-geo/ultimate-geography/CONTRIBUTING.md

 1. In Anki, synchronise all your devices then upgrade the standard English deck by following the recommended procedure, which was agreed upon in the discussion thread.
 Synchronise all your devices again once the upgrade is complete.
 1. With the help of the Anki card browser, update the notes/cards stats in both `desc.html` and `README.md`, and commit the changes (including the version bump).
 1. Run `pipenv run build` again.
-1. Re-import the standard English deck in Anki and synchronise with AnkiWeb.
+1. Reimport the standard English deck in Anki and synchronise with AnkiWeb.
 1. Add each folder in the `build` directory to a separate ZIP archive named as follows:
   - `Ultimate Geography [EN]` ==> `Ultimate_Geography_v[x.y]_EN.zip`.
   - `Ultimate Geography [EN] [Extended]` ==> `Ultimate_Geography_v[x.y]_EN_EXTENDED.zip`.
 1. On GitHub, create a new **release** named after the version number.
 1. Draft the release notes, making sure to add a link to the upgrade steps in the `README` and/or [in the wiki](https://github.com/anki-geo/ultimate-geography/wiki/Upgrade-instructions).
 1. Attach all the ZIP files and save the draft release notes.
-1. Post a link to the draft release notes on the _Prepare for v[x.y]_ dicussion thread and wait for feedback.
+1. Post a link to the draft release notes on the _Prepare for v[x.y]_ discussion thread and wait for feedback.
 1. Once maintainers have reviewed the release notes and the upgrade process, open the draft release notes, and publish the release.
 1. Open a discussion thread to announce the release, with links to the release notes and upgrade instructions.
 1. Close the milestone and create a new one for the next minor version.